Olli Tyrväinen

 Olli Tyrväinen (born 11 January 1960) is a Finnish former international speedway rider.
 He earned 19 caps for the Finland national speedway team.

 Speedway career

 Tyrväinen reached the final of the Speedway World Championship in the 1989 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1981-1992, riding for various clubs, the first of which was Eastbourne Eagles.
+Tyrväinen rode in the top tier of British Speedway from 1981-1992, riding for various clubs, the first of which was Eastbourne Eagles.
 He joined Bradford Dukes in 1988.

-He has twice won the silver medal and twice won the bronze medal in the Finnish Individual Speedway Championship.
+Tyrväinen has twice won the silver medal and twice won the bronze medal in the Finnish Individual Speedway Championship.